Age-by-Age Guide to Starting Solid Foods

 Age: 6 to 8 months

-Baby should be getting cereals, fruits, and veggies -- in addition to three to five nursings or 24 to 32 ounces of formula.
+Baby should be getting cereals, fruits, veggies, and protein -- in addition to three to five nursings or 24 to 32 ounces of formula.
+Feel free to start easy finger foods now too.
+Small bites of banana, avocado, or omelet are good options.
+Toast sticks, roasted sweet potato sticks, and smashed berries are also fun and nutritious.

 6 to 8 months: Breakfast